 Adaptive DLP from Clearswift working alongside Microsoft 365 deployments, makes the most of the cloud-centric infrastructure, but with zero compromise on security.
 Benefit from greater DLP controls, protection from incoming cyber threats, and more flexibility when implementing policies.
-Read our guide to find out how the two solutions integrate to enable advanced threat and data protection in the cloud.

 Using DLP Solutions Alongside Data Classification and MFT

 To provide seamless protection for data from the time it is created until the time it reaches its destination, DLP solutions can be deployed alongside data classification tools and software for managed file transfers (MFT).

 - During the content inspection process, adaptive DLP recognizes the different data classification labels and automatically enforces the appropriate policy.

 - It also ensures data classification labelling remains in place as the data moves throughout the network or leaves the organization.

 - Files being sent or received securely through managed transfer benefit from an additional layer of data loss prevention and protection from cybersecurity threats

 Covering data in use, in motion and at rest, the Clearswift solutions have in-built DLP capabilities to help secure and protect structured and unstructured data.
 This integrated DLP functionality allows us to offer protection against unwanted data loss and acquisition through all our Secure Email and Web Gateway and Endpoint products.

 Request a Live Demo